YottaDB/YDBDoc/ProgGuide/isv.rst

 $HOROLOG
 ----------------

-$H[OROLOG] contains a string value specifying the number of days since "31 December, 1840," and the number of seconds since midnight of date in the time zone of the process, separated by a comma (,).
+$H[OROLOG] contains a string value specifying the number of days since "31 December, 1840," and the number of seconds since the midnight of that date in the time zone of the process, separated by a comma (,).
 At midnight, the piece of the string following the comma resets to zero (0), and the piece preceding the comma increments by one (1).
 YottaDB does not permit the SET command to modify $HOROLOG.
 A process takes the system time from the system clock, but can adjust the time zone by appropriately setting the TZ environment variable before invoking YottaDB.

 Example: